 As with the dynamic line-of-sight animation you created for a ground vehicle, you can pause this animation at any point along its route or change the speed of the animation.

 The view from the helicopter is much better than that from the ground vehicle.
 However, even the helicopter has many blind spots depending on its location over the park.
 These blind spots can be supplemented by rooftop and ground observers.

 - When the animation is finished, close the viewshed window.

-The workflow you followed in this lesson can be applied to any security workflow.
+The workflow you followed in this tutorial can be applied to any security workflow.
 Visibility analysis is also important to many defense and urban planning workflows.